Introduction & Overview

 The advantage of the CB-IR is, especially for the practical flying training, it can be done around your personal, operational and financial priorities.
 In other words, you can train and focus on those elements and flights that you intend to do once you have the IR, and keep it within a more reasonable budget if necessary.

-While an “EASA IR” course has to be done 100% at an ATO, the “EASA CB-IR” course allows for a more individual approach to obtaining the rating, where a significant part of the flying training can be achieved outside an ATO, for instance in your own airplane with a freelance IR instructor taking into account your individual schedule, types of flights (I avoid the term “mission” for private GA), area of operation and future utilization of your airplane.
+While an “EASA IR” course has to be done 100% at an ATO, the “EASA CB IR” course allows for a more individual approach to obtaining the rating, where a significant part of the flying training can be achieved outside an ATO, for instance in your own airplane with a freelance IRI taking into account your individual schedule, types of flights (I avoid the term “mission” for private GA), area of operation and future utilization of your airplane.
+Do note that both a conventional EASA IR course and the CB-IR course lead to the same result, namely a fully ICAO compliant IR entry in your license!
+Note: I know I am repeating myself, but it’s important to get this right and fight the false rumors floating around about CB-IR leading to an IR with „limited IFR privileges.
+So once again: The CB IR course leads to a normal IR, period!

 - At least a EASA PPL

 The good news first.
-The CB-IR theory has been tidied out quite a bit, and you can do 99% of it in the comfort of your home using distance learning.
+The CB-IR theory volume has been reduced quite a bit, and you can almost all of it in the comfort of your home using distance learning.
 I recommend to completely finish the theory before flying.
 Why?

 Let me elaborate a bit.
 The disadvantage of power studying for the theory exams first (without any practical flying alongside) is that the concepts you are supposed to learn will be completely, well, uhm, theoretical (if not foreign) to you.
 There will be no “aha, that’s how it works in the plane” effect.
 So why do I recommend to get the theory out of the way first then?